Structured Data: Raising the Bar for SEO

 SERPs have have rapidly evolved in recent years, raising user expectations in the process.
 Due the prevalent use of structured data, users are now receiving greater value from their searches, often getting the answers and information that they are looking for without the need to click beyond SERPs, which increasingly function as robust, information-packed resources in and of themselves.

 Key to the enhanced value offered on SERPs is the rich snippet.

-Rich snippets refer to organic search results that include enhanced information displayed on a search listing beyond the standard the url, meta title, and description.
+Rich snippets refer to organic search results that include enhanced information displayed on a search listing beyond the standard the URL, meta title, and description.
 They serve to optimize listings with the inclusion of more space and attention-grabbing information that will help a listing to stand out with data such as hours of operation, “closing soon,” ratings, reviews, geolocation and more.

 Users have come to count on rich snippets to streamline their search activity, and with a sharp focus on enhancing value.

-Featured rich snippets not only boost web traffic, they also serve to improve brand recognition and awareness.
+Featured rich snippets not only boost web traffic, but they also serve to improve brand recognition and awareness.

 Implementing Structured Data

 There are essentially three options for structuring data.
 These formats ensure uniformity across all the webpages in the website.